Spratiher9/Exelog/README.md

 the `describe()` calls in the `map()` happen in separate executor processes (note the different PIDs) and got no root handlers.

-## xLog: Logging Spark executor execution one decorator at a time
+## Exelog: Logging Spark executor execution one decorator at a time

 Various ways for setting up logging in your executors may be found on the internet.
 It usually entails sending and loading a separate file containing logging configuration code.
 Depending on your use case, managing this